 Torrential floods cause considerable damage and sometimes casualties.
 Engineers have long been interested in these phenomena, which originate in the geomorphology of mountains, i.e. the shapes of landscapes and their evolution over time, mainly during floods.

-River containment and canalization techniques developed on river courses quickly found their limits in the torrential context of Alpine development .
-It was during Napoleon III’s Second Empire, established in 1852, that the reforestation of the mountains was launched.
-Such a project, consisting in reforesting huge areas of grazed and eroded areas, could only be the result of a combination of several concomitant factors :
+River training and channelization techniques developed on river courses quickly found their limits in the torrential context of Alpine development .
+It was during Napoleon III’s Second Empire, established in 1852, that the reforestation of the mountains was launched in France.
+Such a policy, consisting in reforesting huge areas of grazed and eroded areas, could only be the result of a combination of several concomitant factors :

 - a centralized administration of an authoritarian Second Empire;

-- projects for major infrastructure works and the securing of strategic transport routes (roads and railways);
+- projects for major infrastructure works and the securing of strategic transport networks (roads and railways);

-- more than half a century of activity of a forest lobby ;
+- more than half a century of activity of a “forester” lobby ;

 - a hydrological crisis in the middle of the 19th century (major floods on most of the major French river systems, see Hydrometry: measuring the flows of a river, why and how? and associated focus).